robspuerta/Project-3-Agile-as-a-Language/README.md

 Let us know in the comments if you use Agile Methodology as a framework and how is the relation between technicals and non-technical team members?

-This was an educational exercise created with [Eng.
+<sub>This was an educational exercise created with [Eng.
 José C. Rincon](https://www.linkedin.com/in/josecarlosrincon/).
-Check more posts related to Business Analyst tools and methodology on my [GitHub](https://github.com/robspuerta) and more about me on [Linkedin](https://www.linkedin.com/in/robin-puerta/).
+Check more posts related to Business Analyst tools and methodology on my [GitHub](https://github.com/robspuerta) and more about me on [Linkedin](https://www.linkedin.com/in/robin-puerta/).</sub>